bsstahl/BienOblige/docs/ul.md

 * **Exception** - an additional status on an *ActionItem* that indicates a significant problem that likely needs user attention.
 The following exceptions are known, but there may be many others down the road.
   * Invalid Request - A request was made to place this *ActionItem* in an invalid state.
 Also occurs when an attempt to create a new *ActionItem* with the same Id as the existing one is made.
 The exception would be placed on the existing *ActionItem* and no additional *ActionItem* would be created.
   * Timeframe Exceeded - The *ActionItem* was not completed within a certain time frame of the due date and the *ActionItem* was not marked as complete or with a completion method that includes closing when *Expired*.
   * Asset Unavailable - The *ActionItem* requires an asset that is not available.
-This could be because the asset is not at the location where the work is to be performed, or the asset is broken and is not available for the work.
+This could be because the asset is not at the location where the work is to be performed, or the asset is broken or otherwise not available for the work.
 * **Location** - a place where ActionItems are performed
   * Represented by AS2 objects of type "Place".
   * Standard